fomhko/stock_net/README.md

-The implementation of "stock_net" proposed in ACL2018
+Implementation of "stock_net" proposed in ACL2018